rancher/rancher/docs/services/projects/adding-services/index.md

 _Conditions_

 * **must** or **must not**: Rancher will only use hosts that match or do not match the field and value.
-If port mapping is defined on the service, the service could get stuck in an _Activating_ state when the number of containers in the service and available hosts.
-With port mapping, only one container can be launched per host to avoid port conflicts.
-Therefore, the service will continually try to find a host that could have the container started.
-In order to get the service out of the _Activating_ state, you can either edit the number on the scale by editing the service, or you can add another host that would satisfy the scheduling rules.
+If Rancher cannot find a host that meets all of the rules with these conditions, your service could get stuck in an _Activating_ state.
+The service will be continually trying to find a host for the containers.
+To fix this state, you can either edit the number of the scale by editing the service or add/edit another host that would satisfy all of these rules.
 * **should** or **should not**: Rancher will attempt to use hosts that match the field and value.
-In the case of when port mapping is defined and there are not enough hosts that satisfy the _should_ or _should not_ rules, Rancher will start ignoring 1 of these rules at a time to find the correct number of hosts to finish launching the service.
+In the case of when there are not enough hosts that match all the rules, Rancher will start ignoring 1 of the should/should not rules at a time to find the correct number of hosts to finish launching the service.

 _Fields_